THE GOLDEN ERA OF HBCU FOOTBALL

 Because of this, The Game Before the Money is producing Their Game, Their Times: An Oral History of the Golden Era of HBCU Football.

-The first phase is a podcast docuseries supported by Humanities Texas.
+The first phase, included research and development, supported by Humanities Texas.
 Interviews with several former HBCU stars, include Hall of Famers Charlie Joiner, Art Shell and Elvin Bethea.
 See below for the up to date list.

 Partner with Us